What Is The Definition Of Altruism?

 Altruism is also known as selflessness.
 It's when you're devoted to caring for others, usually those who have it worse than you do.
-Feeding the homeless, helping someone who fell, donating your goods to charity.
-These are just a few altruistic tasks.
+Acts of altruism could include feeding the homeless, helping someone who fell, donating your goods to charity.

 Many of us have done an altruistic act, but some of us have more altruism than others.
 Some are programmed to be more altruistic, while others are more selfish.

 Altruism is something that is present in many societies, cultures, religions, and beliefs.
 Religion especially carries the belief in altruism.
 Jesus teaches about altruism and how you should love your neighbor as much as you love yourself.
 Buddhism teaches that compassion helps the suffering of others.
 Hinduism puts altruism as one of the best acts you can do.

 Even if you're nonreligious, altruism is still a principle that you may believe in.
 The golden rule of treating others the way you want to be treated rings across all belief systems.
 We are creatures that can put ourselves in a different perspective.
 We see someone suffering, and we imagine ourselves in their position.
 We feel upset for them, and thus try to offer anything we have to make it better.

 Altruism In Animals

 You may wonder if altruism is just a human trait, or if it's present as well.
 Animals tend to run on survival instinct, so it would be unusual if some animals helped others with no benefit.
 An animal parent is going to help their child, but again, survival reasons.

 With that said, there are a few animals who exhibit altruism.

 The dolphin helps those who are injured.
 They may push other dolphins to the surface so that they can get some air.